anthony-balfour/outbound_flight_reservation/README.md

 The website data is managed through an SQLite database. <br>
 The backend is managed with node.js. <br>
 I created and implemented the API endpoints which get various flight and user information. <br>
+Clicking flight deals brings users to an expanded view. <br>
 The app is partly mobile responsive for major sections (landing page and flights page).
 The code is fully documented.